Downtown Nashville explosion knocks communications offline

 NASHVILLE, Tenn.
-(AP) — A recreational vehicle parked in the deserted streets of downtown Nashville exploded early Christmas morning, causing widespread communications outages that took down police emergency systems and grounded flights at the city's airport.
+(AP) — A recreational vehicle parked in the deserted streets of downtown Nashville exploded early Christmas morning, causing widespread communications outages that took down police emergency systems and grounded holiday travel at the city's airport.
 Authorities said they believe the blast was intentional.

 Surveillance video published on a Twitter account Friday that appeared to be across the street from the blast captured the warning issuing from the RV, “... if you can hear this message, evacuate now,” seconds before the explosion.

 The blast sent black smoke and flames billowing from the heart of downtown Nashville’s tourist scene, an area packed with honky-tonks, restaurants and shops.
-Buildings shook streets over from the explosion near a building owned by AT&T, which is one block away from the company's office tower.
+Buildings shook and windows shattered streets away from the explosion near a building owned by AT&T that lies one block from the company's office tower, a landmark in downtown.

 AT&T said the affected building is the central office of a telephone exchange, with network equipment in it.
 The blast interrupted service, but the company declined to say how widespread outages were.